TariroYashe/alx-system_engineering-devops/0x01-shell_permissions/README.md

 A script that adds execute permission to the owner and the group owner, and read permission to other users, to the file.
-Write a script that adds execution permission to everybody Write a script that sets the permission to the file hello with no UG permissions
+Write a script that adds execution permission to everybody Write a script that sets the permission to the file hello with no UG permissions Write a script that sets the mode of the file hello to this -rwxr-x-wx